Scream 4: Critical response

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 61% based on 190 reviews, with an average score of 5.8/10.
 The website's critical consensus reads, "The franchise is showing its age, but Scream 4 is undeniably an improvement over its predecessor, with just enough meta humor and clever kills."
 On Metacritic, the film received a weighted average score of 52 out of 100 based on 32 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert gave the film two out of four stars, criticizing the film for using the clichéd formula of the slasher genre, but complimenting Craven's direction and Williamson's dialogue.
 Empire gave the film two out of five stars, criticizing the film's old-fashioned formula and lack of scare factor.
 The New York Daily News thought the film was "dated" and that "relying on obvious clichés doesn't seem ironic anymore, just easy."
 The Toronto Sun gave the film a mixed review, writing that "this installment is nowhere near the hip, serrated-edge blast of newness the original was in 1996.
 Suddenly, it's the horror thriller that, like, your parents are excited about"; however, the review praised director Wes Craven.
 Colin Covert of the Minneapolis Star Tribune gave the film a perfect score of four out of four stars, praising the combination of scares, comedy, and twists.

 The Boston Herald wrote that the film is "often amusing" but too long.
 Lisa Kennedy from the Denver Post stated that Scream 4 "pays plenty of homage to their 1996 original", but that it is not close to its greatness, despite calling it a "cut above most slasher flicks".
 Lisa Schwarzbaum of Entertainment Weekly praised the film, stating "It's a giddy reminder of everything that made Scream such a fresh scream in the first place", while Betsy Sharkey of the Los Angeles Times wrote that "Scream 4 finds a way to live up to its gory past while it carves out new terrors in new ways."
 Peter Travers of Rolling Stone gave the movie two out of four stars, criticizing the comedic overtones.

-In the years since its release, many have credited Scream 4 with foreshadowing the effects of social media on today's youth and the extreme lengths they go to achieve internet fame.
+In the years since its release, many have credited Scream 4 with foreshadowing the effects of social media on today's youth and the extreme lengths to which they go to achieve internet fame.